S1Y333/FinanceTracker/README.md

 * Expense pie chart and Income & Expense bar chart for better visual comparasion
 * Use real data user entered in the entry frame to populate the charts
 * Message alert for overspending and approaching limit
+* Add a new subcategory to the table
+* Delete entry from table by clicking on "Delete selected" button
+* Connect to the Azure AI to provide AI advice on spending habits and saving plans

 Of course, I have many ideas for the future features of this app, like AI insights on spending habits, etc.